Check out this article to prepare for the Twitter interview process!

 The big tech companies are almost always hiring.
 You can find their openings on their Careers page or on the larger job boards, like LinkedIn.
 You can review their 47k+ openings.
 It is beneficial to look on LinkedIn because if you have your preference set to “open to new opportunities”, recruiters will know you are looking and could potentially reach out to you.

 One of the main issues people face when they apply to big tech companies like Twitter, though, is the amount of competition.
 So, how can you rise above the competition and get your resume seen by the recruiters and hiring managers?

 To start, it’s important for candidates to realize that applying through the Twitter online portal is not enough to be seen.
 You need to find an actual human on the other side who will help differentiate you from the thousands of other similar applications.
 This is another reason why conducting your search on LinkedIn is helpful.

-Start by searching on LinkedIn for technical recruiters, high level team members, or managers from the company and try to find someone who has a connection to you.
+Start by searching on LinkedIn for technical recruiters, high level team members, or managers from the company.
+Then, try to find someone who has a connection to you.
 Maybe you both went to the same school, you are from the same hometown, or you have similar academic or professional interests.
 Whatever it is, this connection will warm up your cold email.
 Spend the time finding someone who has this connection because it will be worth it.
-There are almost 21,000 results when you search “Twitter technical recruiter” on LinkedIn, so you should be able to find at least 1 person.
+There are almost 21,000 results when you search “Twitter technical recruiter” on LinkedIn.
+So, you should be able to find at least 1 person.

-This email is a great way to increase the chances that your application is seen and it will serve as a reminder to the hiring manager that you are a human.
+This email is a great way to increase the chances that your application is seen.
+Plus, it will serve as a reminder to the hiring manager that you are a human.
 Check out our guide to crafting great cold emails for information on how to find the hiring manager’s email address and templates you can use for your emails.

 Twitter interview process